 If you were very sick and could not talk, how would your doctor know what treatments you want or do not want?
-Who will make medical decisions for you?
+Who would make medical decisions for you?

 As a Peter Mac patient, you will need to make many decisions about your treatment and health care.